 How much does a good dash cam cost?

 Dash cams range in price from basic £20 models to feature-laden dash cam systems for anything up to £400.

 Price doesn't predict quality, however.
-We've found models from both ends of the spectrum have failed to impress in our thorough lab and road tests.
+We've found models from both ends of the spectrum that have failed to impress in our thorough lab and road tests.

-The most important aspect of a dash cam is the quality of its footage.
+And while bells and whistles may be nice to have, the most important aspect of a dash cam is the quality of its footage.
 If the image quality isn't good enough, you might not be able to use your footage after an accident to prove you're not to blame.